kchorst/kchorst/README.md

 I'm a freelance business and data analyst with over 35 years of experience across education, aviation safety, software, and hardware.
 I design learning experiences, develop data-driven strategies, and conduct research to inform business decisions.

-I vibe code in React Native, Python, and more.
+My coding languages include React Native, Python, and more.
 My personal interests are travel and languages, so most of my projects reflect that — mobile apps for exploring writing systems, learning vocabulary, and even falling asleep.

 ---